ten-protocol/go-ten/design/bridge/bridge_design.md

 ## 1. Introduction

 TEN is an L2 that needs to communicate with Ethereum L1.
-This document describes the cross-chain messaging protocol and reference bridge built on top of it..
+This document describes the native cross-chain messaging protocol and reference bridge built on top of it..

 The messaging protocol is a general-purpose API.
 Any developer can use it to build cross-chain applications — bridges, oracles, governance relays, or anything else that requires authenticated data to move between L1 and L2.